Table of Contents

-Even though there are a number of zero down payment programs, you must plan for closing costs and many other one-time expenses as a homeowner.
+Even though there are several zero-down payment programs, you must plan for closing costs and many other one-time expenses as a homeowner.
 Insufficient savings may not prevent you from buying a home but it is a strong indication that you may not be prepared for the ongoing financial requirements of homeownership.

 How much should you have saved?
 It depends on what price range you are considering, as well as the loan you will be using.

 The Maryland Mortgage Program is a great loan program for first-time buyers (and repeat buyers) in Maryland.
 The program offers several types of down-payment assistance.
-As with most state programs, there is an income limit with MMP, which is up yo $176,400 (depending on household size and targeted area) for Frederick County.
+As with most state programs, there is an income limit with MMP, which is up to $176,400 (depending on household size and targeted area) for Frederick County.
 The mortgage rates are very competitive with other loan programs.
-Be sure to read the details in the linked article, and contact us for an MMP qualified lender.
+Be sure to read the details in the linked article, and contact us for an MMP-qualified lender.

 You will have some other expenses, like the home inspection, typically $500 to $600.